zackforbing/ruby-submissions/1605/self-directed/garrett_smestad.md

 Notes:
 * Really great job
-* Aside from a couple errors on heroku which can be fixed by EOD, user flow is really great
 * Code is written well, but definitely can be refactored so that models and controllers are dealing with single responsibility
 * Playlist could be refactored out so that it is only modeling data on the